Will Smith Player Props: Dodgers vs. Reds

-Will Smith, with a slugging percentage of .353 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers against the Cincinnati Reds, with Brandon Williamson on the mound, June 7 at 7:10 PM ET.
+Will Smith, with a slugging percentage of .471 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers against the Cincinnati Reds, with Graham Ashcraft on the mound, June 8 at 12:35 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Reds.
+In his previous game he had a hitless showing (0-for-4) against the Reds.

 Will Smith Game Info & Props vs. the Reds